 Of course, I don’t want him near children ever again ever, and he had better not come near mine or mama will go redneck crazy, but I don’t really want him to be tortured or anything, and I really do care about his beautiful family; in fact, they’re entirely the reason I stayed silent for over two decades.
 I am sorry they’re hurting and I’m sorry I’ve been unfriended on Facebook and I’m sorry someone might have health problems from the stress, but …

-I can't let your words get into my head.
+I can’t let your words get into my head.
 I have to help the starfish.
-They're on the beach by the dozens…hundreds.
-Sure, they're broken, and well, yeah, there isn't a lot of hope.
-They're a mess!
+They have different stories, but all on the same beach by the dozens…hundreds.
+Sure, they’re broken, and well, yeah, there isn’t a lot of hope.
+They’re a mess!
 One is drunk all the time; one writes God like …god (he used to be a missionary).
 One works to forget.
 One seeks a new religion.
 One cusses at the kids.
 One keeps getting divorced.
-One can't make friends.
-One is so bitter he can't see anything good.
+One can’t make friends.
+One is so bitter he can’t see anything good.
 One has nightmares…nightly.
 We all have broken pieces.

 We’ll never be whole again.